-Her accolades include being a Semi-Finalist for the Sundance Episodic Lab, winning "Best TV Pilot" at the Queen Palm International Film Awards, being a Finalist at the Big Apple Film Festival and Screenplay Competition, a Finalist at the Oaxaca FilmFest Global Script Challenge, being a Second Rounder at Austin Film Festival, a Semi-Finalist for Stage 32, being in the top 4% of scripts for WeScreenplay, an Official Selection at Academy-Awards qualifying HollyShorts Film Festival, a Quarter-Finalist for the Final Draft Big Break Contest, a Quarter-Finalist for the BlueCat Screenplay Competition, and a Semi-Finalist at Los Angeles CineFest.
+Her accolades include being a Semi-Finalist for the Sundance Episodic Lab, winning "Best TV Pilot" at the Queen Palm International Film Awards, being a Finalist at the Big Apple Film Festival and Screenplay Competition, a Finalist at the Oaxaca FilmFest Global Script Challenge, being a Second Rounder at Austin Film Festival, a Semi-Finalist for Stage 32, being in the top 4% of scripts for WeScreenplay, an Official Selection at Academy-Awards qualifying HollyShorts Film Festival, being in the top 3% of script for the Final Draft Big Break Contest, a Quarter-Finalist for the BlueCat Screenplay Competition, and a Semi-Finalist at Los Angeles CineFest.

 "Family Planning" (2018)